FrederiqueRetsema/AMIS-Sig-AWS-CICD/init-infra/README.md

 ignore the rest of the README.md you are reading now.

 ## Before initialization

 Before using these scripts, download Terraform version 0.12.24 and unzip the downloadfile.
 Put the terraform.exe file in the root of the directory that this directory is in (or change the batch scripts).
 The server where these scripts are used must also have the AWS CLI, Python3 and boto3 installed.

 The scripts use access keys of a user that is able to create, change and delete IAM users, groups, policies.
-It also needs permission on KMS keys, DynamoDB, Route53, CertificateManager, Systems Manager etc.
+It also needs permission on KMS keys, DynamoDB, Route53, Systems Manager etc.

-Copy terraforms-template.tfvars to \terraform.tfvars and change the content: add the access key and the secret access key of an administrative user to this file, change other parameters if you want to and run the init-infra.sh script.
+Copy terraforms-template.tfvars to ../../terraform.tfvars and change the content: add the access key and the secret access key of an administrative user to this file, change other parameters if you want to and run the init-infra.sh script.

+__WARNING__: you need a star certificate for your domain name.
+For example, when you use retsema.eu as domain name, you need a certificate *.retsema.eu .
+Terraform can create this for you, but it is not part of this
+init: when you use init-infra.sh and destroy-infra.sh a lot, then you will reach the AWS limit for the max number of certificates per year, which is by default 20.

+To help you, you can request this certificate by using the `init-cert.sh` script in the directory ../init-cert This will, however, not be part of the automated scripts in this directory, to prevent you to reach the AWS service limit.

 ## List of parameters in ../../terraform.tfvars